Dental Malpractice Insurance for Dentists

-Malpractice insurance for dentists may be required unless other kinds of optional insurance policies.
-This means that you may need this insurance coverage in order to become a licensed practicing dentist.
+Malpractice insurance for a dentist is a requirement unless other kinds of optional insurance policies.
+You may need this insurance coverage to become a licensed practicing dentist.

-Your choice regarding malpractice insurance is not whether you opt to get a policy depending on where you practice.
+Your choice regarding malpractice insurance is not whether you get a policy, depending on where you practice.
 Instead, it’s opting for which provider and kind of coverage you need to safeguard yourself from possible legal action against you.

-According to Merriam-Webster, malpractice is defined as “a dereliction of professional duty or failure to exercise an ordinary degree of professional skill or learning by one rendering professional services which result in injury, loss, or damage.”
-In easier terms, dental malpractice is a kind of deviation from the basics of care that leads to patient injury and even death due to negligent treatment or failure to diagnose and or treat.
-The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if it can be proven that a certain dentist acted negligently to cause a patient such injury.
+According to Merriam-Webster, malpractice is “a dereliction of professional duty or failure to exercise an ordinary degree of professional skill or learning by one rendering professional services which result in injury, loss, or damage.”
+In easier terms, dental malpractice is a deviation from the basics of care that leads to patient injury and even death due to negligent treatment or failure to diagnose and treat.
+The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if they can prove that a particular dentist acted negligently to cause a patient such injury.

-Dental malpractice insurance is also known as professional liability or errors and omission insurance.
-Malpractice insurance protects licensed healthcare professionals from possible allegations against their negligence during their performance of their professional duties.
+Dental malpractice insurance is also professional liability or errors and omission insurance.
+Malpractice insurance protects licensed healthcare professionals from possible allegations of negligence while performing their professional duties.

-This is basically protection against a malpractice claim.
-If one of your clients files a lawsuit alleging that you didn’t perform your responsibilities well and were being negligent of your job, this insurance may help you cover the fees to protect yourself in a legal court along with other policy-outlined provisions.
+This is protection against a malpractice claim.
+Suppose one of your clients files a lawsuit alleging that you didn’t perform your responsibilities well and were negligent.
+In that case, this insurance may help you cover the fees to protect yourself in a legal court and other policy-outlined provisions.

-In most cases, oral surgeons have a high chance to have claims filed against them in the dental profession since they tend to perform more complicated procedures and they also frequently use anesthesia.
+In most cases, oral surgeons have a high chance of having claims filed against them in the dental profession since they tend to perform more complicated procedures and frequently use anesthesia.

 However, at the same time, orthodontists and general practitioners are also at high risk for claims.
 Dental malpractice insurance is a kind of professional liability insurance that safeguards most professionals in the dental industry.